Must Have Supplies for Your New Camper and Towing Vehicle That You May Have Never Thought of

-With some flippin’ RV experience under out belt, our whole family was so excited about the new camper.
+With some flippin’ RV experience under our belt, our whole family was so excited about the new camper.
 But wait, we still needed some equipment for the travel trailer and the towing vehicle.
-“Seriously” I told Charles, “after all this we still need more stuff?” sheesh.
+“Seriously,” I told Charles, “after all this, we still need more stuff?” sheesh.

 RV Towing Vehicle Equipment:

-The tow vehicle for either travel trailer and fifth wheel will need some new equipment for hauling.
-With a new truck and trailer set up, some of this may come as package from dealer so make sure to ask what is included in your purchase and what cost extra.
-Hopefully your reading this in the shopping stage!
+The tow vehicle for either travel trailer and a fifth wheel will need some new equipment for hauling.
+With a new truck and trailer set up, some of this may come as a package from the dealer so make sure to ask what is included in your purchase and what cost extra.
+Hopefully, you are reading this in the shopping stage!

-Hitch – necessary tow vehicle equipment if you plan take the trailer with.
+Hitch – necessary tow vehicle equipment if you plan to take the trailer with.

 A quick lesson in RV camper speak: A motorhome is a complete unit mounted on the truck frame.
 The motorhome is a camper and tow vehicle all in one.
 A travel trailer is a bumper pull camper.
 It connects to the bumper hitch of the towing vehicle.
 The tow vehicle can be truck, SUV or van, as long as it has the correctly matched towing capacity.
 A fifth wheel requires a truck because it connects to a fifth wheel hitch mounted inside the bed of the truck.
 You need to make sure to have the correct hitch for the trailer you have.

 For a travel trailer, the correct size ball hitch will be required.
 The size of the ball and the weight rating must match the travel trailer.
 The hitch installation is easy – it will slide right into the hitch in the back of the vehicle.
 But you can always check with your local trailer shop for help.